dribdat/docs/docs/trouble.md

 ## Cleaning out inactive users

-Open a shell, and do something like this to remove all non-admin, inactive, non-SSO users with zero drib-scores:
+Open a `manage.py shell` and run a command like this to remove all non-admin, inactive, non-SSO users with zero drib-scores:

 ```
+from dribdat.user.models import User
 for pp in User.query.filter_by(is_admin=False, active=False, sso_id=None):
   if pp.activity_count == 0 and len(pp.roles) == 0 and len(pp.posted_challenges()) == 0: pp.delete()
 ```